Kanban Meaning and Process to Manage Business Purpose

 You can use Kanban within your organization when your team has less time for planning meetings.

-One of its principles of it is that it allows you to make small incremental changes to existing processes.
+One of its principles is that it allows you to make small incremental changes to existing processes.
 Therefore, if you have limited time to complete a project, you can use Kanban to complete the project effectively.
 Teams that want to start a new approach to project management without altering existing processes will naturally flow with the Kanban methodology.

 When your team has a repeatable workflow that can easily be visualized on a board